-It is planned to plug the Project Blue Injection Well using at least four plugs.
+It is planned to plug the Project Blue Injection Well No. 2 using at least 3 plugs.
 These are:

-- 1- Plug set from the bottom of the perforations in the injection interval to a cement retainer set above perforations. - 2- 100 feet plug set above cement retainer. - 3- 200 feet plug set below/across the surface casing shoe. - 4- 1,000 feet surface plug.
+1. Plug set from the bottom of the perforations in the injection interval to 100 ft above cement retainer.
+2. Plug set across the confining zone and 200 ft above the Surface Casing Shoe 3.
+Surface Plug set from cut-off depth to 1,000 ft.

-It is believed that with four plugs per well the objective of well plugging, which is minimizing the chance of leak to environment and unintended flow of fluid underground can be met.
+It is believed that with three plugs per well the objective of well plugging, which is minimizing the chance of leak to environment and unintended flow of fluid underground can be met.
 Adding extra plugs will be contingent upon the external well integrity status at the time of plugging the well.
 If well integrity was found to be poorer than expected, then a risk assessment would be conducted to identify if extra plugs would be required.
-The tables below show preliminary calculations of the plugs for Injection Zone - Cotton Valley formation.
+The tables below show preliminary calculations of the plugs for Injection Zone - Hosston formation.